xream/subl/README.md

 ### Path

-The default path to Sublime Text is `/Applications/Sublime Text.app`.
-To change it, you can specify the additional `path` URL parameter.
-Ensure that any spaces are URL encoded as `%20`.

-Example:
-`subl://open?url=file://file.php&line=20&path=/Applications/Sublime%20Text%203.app`

-_(An even better solution is to just rename `Sublime Text 2.app` to `Sublime Text.app` in your `/Applications` dir, and it’ll work out of the box.)_
+Subl looks for your Sublime Text app in three locations in the following order:

+1. `/Applications/Sublime Text 3.app`
+2. `/Applications/Sublime Text 2.app`
+3. `/Applications/Sublime Text.app`

+_As a quick fix, if your Sublime Text app isn't in any of these locations, you can just rename and move it so it does match one of them._

 ## Sublime Text and PHP errors